Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 To complete the creation of our public form, we will add a submit button.
 To add a button, click the Elements dropdown, and select Button.
 In the settings panel, under the Text label, update the button's text to `Submit`

 We now need to tell our button what to do when clicked.
 To do this, under the label On Click, click the Define actions button.
 Now click the \`Add Action' button, and select 'Save Row'.
-Change the Data source to 'New Form' (name of your form component in the tree) and Table to 'Public Form' (name of your table).
+Change the Data source to 'New Form' (the name of your form component in the tree) and Table to 'Public Form' (the name of your table).
 Click 'Save'.
 Our form is now fully operational.

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650877529/cms/CleanShot_2022-04-25_at_10.05.09_2x_dzgloj.png)